whgiles/program_evaluation/7_assignment/README.md

 | 2SLS  | 0.33                  | 0.21    |
 | Naive | 0.54                  | 0.00    |

-From the model it looks like omitting the ability variable bias up the coefficient, so that the Naive coefficient appears larger and more significant than the 2SLS.
+From the model it looks like omitting the ability variable biases up the coefficient, so that the Naive coefficient appears larger and more significant than the 2SLS.